 If you want the Service Account to have access to all projects in an organization, then:

-- Paste the Service Account email into the form and press Add member.
+- Paste the Service Account email into the form and press Add administrator.

 The Service Account now has the same level of access as an organization administrator.